Nguyễn Văn Kiệt: Post war

-Kiệt became a US citizen in 1984 and moved to Seattle, where he worked for the Boeing Corporation for almost 20 years before retiring in 2005.
+Kiệt became a U.S. citizen in 1984 and moved to Seattle, where he worked for the Boeing Corporation for almost 20 years before retiring in 2005.

 Navy Cross citation

 Thomas Norris readily supported nomination of Kiệt for the Navy Cross, the highest award the United States Navy can give to a foreign national.

 The President of the United States takes pleasure in presenting the Navy Cross to: